Stroke & Vascular Disorders

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

-Dr. Chervak of University of Chicago Medicine has no relevant financial relationships to disclose.
+Dr. Del Brutto of the University of Miami Miller School of Medicine and Jackson West Medical Center has no relevant financial relationships to disclose.

 Dr. Levine of the SUNY Health Science Center at Brooklyn has no relevant financial relationships to disclose.